flocasts/flo-scss/site/docs/components/icons.md

 Each icon in the Flo-SCSS system is a formatted SVG with a `viewBox="0 0 500 500"`, a path fill="currentColor" and a descriptive class name.

-The SVG is created on a 500px x 500px art board.
-SVG were created in a design program such as Adobe Illustrator or Sketch and cleaned up with an [online tool](https://jakearchibald.github.io/svgomg/).
-When using SVG, make sure there are no extra `g` `tags`, `masks`, or `nested paths` present as these uncessarily increase file size.
+The SVG is created on a 500px x 500px art board in a design program such as Adobe Illustrator or Sketch and cleaned up with a [svgomg](https://jakearchibald.github.io/svgomg/).
+When using SVG, make sure there are no extra `g` `tags`, `masks`, or `nested paths` present as these unnecessarily increase file size.

-Format Guidelines
+SVG Format Guidelines
 * `fill=currentColor` is set
 * `viewBox="0 0 500 500"` is present
 * no inline width, height, or colors